executablebooks/sphinx-book-theme/docs/customize/header.md

   "type": "dropdown",
   # Text to be displayed on the button
   "content": "EBP Projects",
   # A list of dropdown links.
-Each defines a content string and a url
+Each is a configuration for a button.
   "items": [
     {
       "url": "https://executablebooks.org",